 Most people make their homemade wedges in the kitchen oven or grill.
 But we’re not like most people.
 Today let’s shake things up and cook these beauties over fire.

-With the sear of the grill’s high heats and the smoke from the hickory wood chips, this wedges are the way to go.
+These wedges offer the same crunch and flavor as regular wedges but with a unique charred, smokey flavor.
+With the sear of the grill’s high heats and the smoke from the hickory wood chips, these wedges are the way to go.